pkgxdev/manifests/README.md

   - configure things that install things to install them to `${INSTALL_ROOT:-$HOME/.local}` by default
 - more consistent project names
-  - no foo.github.io, just github.com etc.
+  - no foo.github.io, just github.com/foo etc.
   - no strict adherance to homepages, it's more about namespacing
-- static linking libstdc++
-  - gnu gcc libstdc++ is a an ABI bitch
-  - so for now we statically link it
-  - however we are uniquely positioned to handle this better TBH (TODO!)

 [pkgx.dev/pkgs]: https://pkgx.dev/pkgs